InsertKoinIO/koin/README.md

 ## Getting Started

 First of all, you need to write a **Module** to gather your components definitions.
 Then you will be ready to load and use it.
 Keep in mind, that **injection by constructor** is the default strategy targeted by Koin.
-Write your components with constructors for your dependencies.

 ### Write your Module

 Write a class that extends [Module]() class.
 Check the [example]() below :